tarwn/lessthandot-hugo/blogs/content/posts/2011-02-11-product-selection-requirements-and-scoring.md

   </ul>
 </div>

-Once we have the purpose of the product selection defined, it&#8217;s time to move on to defining the characteristics we need or want from our product.
+Once we have the purpose of the product selection defined, it's time to move on to defining the characteristics we need or want from our product.
 Up until this point in the process we have talked to people one-on-one or in small groups.
 Now that we have identified the core need or needs the product must fulfill, we are ready to expand that into the list of requirements and features by incorporating input from the wider group of affected people.
 We can use brainstorming to engage people as well as help them voice their expectations and evaluate the relative priorities of those expectations.

 ## Step 2: Requirements and Features